revell29/revell29/README.md

 </p>

 I'm a software developer who is passionate about making open-source more accessible.
 Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and PHP.
 I am happy to learn about new technology and also working as software developer in [vertilogic.com](https://vertilogic.com).
+I also have a team called digitaltech.id that helps people grow up their business.
+Making a website, mobile apps, and even IT consultant.

 ## Find me around the web 🌎:
 - my website [apsyadira.com](https://apsyadira.com)